HarperDB/documentation/docs/harperdb-studio/manage-schemas-browse-data.md

 1) Select the desired schema from the schemas section.
 2) Click the plus icon at the top right of the tables section.
 3) Enter the table name.
-4) Enter the hash attribute.
+4) Enter the primary key.

-   *The hash attribute defines the unique identifier for each row in your table.
-In a traditional RDBMS this would be called a primary key.*
+   *Primary key, formerly referred to as hash attribute, defines the unique identifier for each row in your table.*
 5) Click the green check mark.